- Configure sessions, which involves setting fields such as your speech-to-text provider, initial messages, etc.

 are covered in other guides.

-For a complete list of fields on the Agent
+For a complete list of fields on the Agent, see the Agent

 reference.